khyleB/sunset-maker/README.md

 - Functional and Class Components and the strengths & weaknesses of each
 - Deploying a react app using git, and using cPanel
 - How React's real-time updating affects functions such as "onload"
-- How to use & style React's native Draggable elements
+- How to use & style React's native Draggable elements without z-index conflicts

 # Credits